Indiana schools brace for budget changes

 "It's a huge change," said Dennis Costerison, the executive director of the Indiana Association of School Business Officials, who worked with lawmakers drafting the bill.

-The Legislative Services Agency says the law eliminates the school general fund and replaces it with an "education fund" to "be used as the exclusive fund to pay expenses allocated to student instruction and learning."
+The Legislative Services Agency says the law eliminates the school general fund and replaces it with an "education fund" meant for only expenses related to student instruction.
 It also creates a new "operations fund" that replaces funds for capital projects, transportation and bus replacement.

-"Not having a general fund is a cultural shift," Costerison said.
+"Not having a general fund is a cultural shift," Costerison told the Tribune-Star .
 "It's a major change in how schools will do their accounting."

 The revenue source for the education fund will be state tuition support based on enrollment, which is similar to the current general fund.
 School boards can transfer part of that money to the operations fund to cover those expenditures that are transferred.

-"It will be easier to use money as needed, rather than having it in separate 'silos,'" said Larry DeBoer, Purdue University economist.
+"It will be easier to use money as needed, rather than having it in separate 'silos,'" said Purdue University economist Larry DeBoer, who has studied Indiana government spending for about 30 years.
 "I can remember governors and legislators wanting to know how much schools are spending directly on classroom instruction, rather than operations or administration.
 Now with the education fund, we'll have a number that does that."

 Information from: Tribune-Star, http://www.tribstar.com